pmatarodrigues/pmatarodrigues.github.io/blog/blog-posts/flutter-reasons-you-will-fall-in-love.md

 If you want to build an app as fast as possible without much complication you’ve found your way.

-<div class="newline-paragraph"></div>

-### UI Code
+## # UI Code

 The simplicity remains in how you only need one language for the whole app.
 Forget a huge load of files created when developing using Android Native.

 > Flutter’s widget is written in Dart language.
-Same file without having to keep
-> switching files to modify the UI with its functionality.
+> So you have everything in the same file, without having to keep switching files to modify the UI and its functionality.

 The downside is the **deeply nested code** that you’ll need to write and edit when using Flutter.